NullBore

 Configuration

-The NullBore client reads configuration from ~/.nullbore/config.toml.
+The NullBore client reads configuration from ~/.config/nullbore/config.toml.

 Config file

-# ~/.nullbore/config.toml
+# ~/.config/nullbore/config.toml

 server = "https://tunnel.nullbore.com"